radhikarajgire/FinalProject/README.md

 # FinalProject
 Better way to learn a language.
 English learning app.
-It containslessons made of up range of activities including games.
+It contains lessons made of up range of activities including games.

 Tech Stacks
 .
 React